-(a) General requirements.
-For purposes of submitting the report required by Health and Safety Code section 1367.004 and Insurance Code section 10112.26, the health plan or health insurer must submit a report that includes the experience of all specialized dental health plans or policies during the MLR reporting year covered by the report.
-The report must aggregate data for each entity licensed within California, aggregated separately for the large group market, the small group market, and the individual market.
-Experience with respect to each policy must be included on the report submitted with respect to all health plans or policies issued in California, including those specified in paragraph (b) of this section.
+- (a) General requirements.
+For purposes of submitting the report required in Health and Safety Code section 1367.004 and Insurance Code section 10112.26, the health plan or health insurer must submit a report that includes the experience of all specialized dental health plans or policies during the MLR reporting year covered by the report.
+The report must aggregate data for each entity licensed within California, aggregated separately for the large group market, the small group market and the individual market.
+Experience with respect to each policy must be included on the report submitted with respect to all health plans or policies issued in California, except as specified in §5(b) of this guidance. - (b) Exceptions. - (1) For individual market business sold through an association or trust which provides dental service coverage to California enrollees, the experience of the health plan or health insurer must be included in the MLR Reporting Form.

-- (b) Specific requirements. - (1) For an individual market product sold through an association or trust which provides dental service coverage to California enrollees, the experience of the health plan or health insurer must be included in the MLR Form. - (2) For an employer-sponsored product issued through a group trust or multiple employer welfare association which provides dental service coverage to California enrollees, the experience of the health plan or health insurer must be included in the MLR Form.
+(2) For employer business issued through a group trust or multiple employer welfare association (MEWA) which provides dental service coverage to California enrollees, the experience of the health plan or health insurer must be included in the MLR Reporting Form.